 - Merit review results.
-These are key in making decisions but are not the only factor. - Organizations serving emerging, unserved, or underserved populations. - The larger portfolio of agency-funded projects by considering geographic distribution. - The past performance of the applicant.
+These are key in making decisions but are not the only factor. - Organizations serving Native communities. - The larger portfolio of agency-funded projects by considering geographic distribution. - The past performance of the applicant.

 Commissioner's discretion

 ANA's Commissioner has discretion to make all final funding and award decisions.
 In exercising discretion in award selection, the Commissioner may choose not to fund any proposed project that: